Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   * Create a new branch for your development, basing on the selected version of the sources (usually the current master) and switch your working copy to it
   * Develop and test your change.
-Note that for the first time, and after any changes made in CDL files you will have to re-generate build scripts or Visual Studio projects using WOK.
   * Do as many commits in your branch as you feel convenient; the general recommendation is to commit every stable state (even incomplete), to record the history of your development.
   * Push your branch to the repository when your development is complete or when you need to share it with other people (e.g. for review)